Mirnalini710/resale-car-price-prediction/README.md

-# resale-car-price-prediction
+# Resale car price prediction
- predicting the price of resale car
+ predicting the price of a car based on featrues